-Chiara Ferragni Channeled Paris Hilton (And Kendall Jenner) In Her 30th Birthday Outfit
+Chiara Ferragni Channeled Paris Hilton (and Kendall Jenner) in Her 30th-Birthday Outfit

 They say what goes around, comes around, and it turns out Paris Hilton’s style is no exception.

 Back in November, Kendall Jenner wore a custom dress designed to look very similar to the Julien Macdonald dress Paris Hilton wore on her 21st birthday in 2002.
-Jenner was not afraid to note the reference, posting a photo on Instagram with the caption, “Vintage Paris Hilton vibes.”
+Jenner was not afraid to note the reference, posting a photo on Instagram with the caption “Vintage Paris Hilton vibes.”

-Chiara Ferragni seemed to draw the same influence on Thursday when she celebrated her 30th birthday in Milan wearing a similar look — hers was a custom dress by Swarovski.
-Ferragni, founder of blog The Blonde Salad and creator of her eponymous shoe line Chiara Ferragni Collection, partied with family and friends including her famous rapper boyfriend Fedez.
-If Ferragni wore this dress, we know it has to be a hot trend given that she was honored with Footwear News’ Style Influencer Award at the 2016 FN Achievement Awards.
+Chiara Ferragni seemed to draw the same influence on Thursday when she celebrated her 30th birthday in Milan, wearing a similar look — hers was a custom dress by Swarovski.
+Ferragni, founder of the blog The Blonde Salad and creator of the eponymous shoe line Chiara Ferragni Collection, partied with family and friends, including her famous rapper boyfriend, Fedez.
+If Ferragni wore this dress, we know it has to be a hot trend, given that she was honored with Footwear News‘ Style Influencer Award at the 2016 FN Achievement Awards.

 Want more?